makersacademy/bowling-challenge/README.md

 10. At the end of 10 frames, I want my total to be added up into a final score
 11. If I roll a strike in frame 10, I want 2 more rolls
 12. If I roll a spare in frame 10, I want one more roll
+13. I want to be able to have a perfect game with strikes only (300 points)
+14. I want to be able to have a gutter game (0 points)

 ### Optional Extras

-In any order you like:
+In any order:

 * Create a nice interactive animated interface with jQuery.
 * Set up [Travis CI](https://travis-ci.org) to run your tests.
 * Add [ESLint](http://eslint.org/) to your codebase and make your code conform.
+(I'm using [Prettier](https://prettier.io/) with VSCode)

 You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.